 How to Avoid Dry Drunk Syndrome

-Very often there are other issues at work that need to be addressed, such as the presence of chronic depression, past trauma that’s gone unaddressed or even physical problems like chronic pain that create a desire for people to self-medicate with alcohol.
+Very often, other issues at work need to be addressed, such as the presence of chronic depression, past trauma that’s gone unaddressed or even physical problems like chronic pain that create a desire for people to self-medicate with alcohol.

 Without treating these issues, it’s difficult for a person to make a full recovery.

 A stable, lasting recovery from alcoholism takes work and it’s necessary to have the tools needed to cope with life’s inevitable stressors.

 Cognitive Behavioral Therapy (CBT) is an evidence-based, skill-oriented therapy that teaches people how to engage in adaptive thinking.
 When a person learns the relationship between their thought processes, emotional state and behavior, they’re empowered to make better decisions.

 For people already in recovery, it’s important to know the signs of dry drunk behavior so they don’t lead to emotional turmoil and, ultimately, relapses.

 Initial treatment is the first step, and the tools learned should be practiced regularly after leaving treatment.

 Continuing to focus on cognitive therapy and relapse prevention techniques can do wonders, but finding a support group like AA or SMART Recovery will strengthen recovery and offer lasting results.